 - Corman G. Franklin, Economist, OASP, Plain Language Coordinator

-To contact us or any of the representatives from the DOL agency plain language team please click here.
+You can contact us or any of the representatives from the DOL agency plain language team.

 Plain Writing Plan

 Plain Writing Act Annual Compliance Reports